ESP32 Web Server in Arduino IDE: Control LEDs

 ESP32 ESP8266 station mode

-In this mode, ESP32 used to create its own wireless WiFi network similar to your existing WiFi router.
-In this mode, we do not need to connect ESP2 to WiFi network.
+In this mode, ESP32 is used to create its own wireless WiFi network similar to your existing WiFi router.
+In this mode, we do not need to connect ESP2 to the WiFi network.
 Up to 5 devices can connect to this Wifi network created by this WiFi board.

 ESP32 ESP8266 Soft access point